 Tip: Use && to separate multiple commands.

-Example 1: To disable hibernation, put the computer to sleep
+Example 1: Disable hibernation, put the computer to sleep, and re-enable hibernation:

 Press [/] (forward slash) to display the Speed Launch list and refresh your memory: